Luis Ceferino

 Ceferino photo

 Luis Ceferino is an Assistant Professor of Civil and Environmental Engineering at UC Berkeley.
-Ceferino's research group aims to extend the limits of what is feasible with catastrophe modeling and collaborate synergistically with researchers within and outside civil engineering to bring a new understanding of disaster risk in cities.
-His group combines rigorous structural modeling, uncertainty quantification methods, machine learning, and optimization techniques to elucidate the impact of extreme events such as earthquakes, hurricanes, and floods on urban systems and strategize solutions for urban resilience.
+Ceferino’s research group aims to extend the limits of what is feasible with catastrophe modeling and to collaborate synergistically with researchers within and outside civil engineering to advance the understanding of disaster risk in cities.
+His group combines rigorous structural modeling, uncertainty quantification, machine learning, and optimization to elucidate the impacts of extreme events, including earthquakes, hurricanes, and floods, on urban systems and to develop strategies for urban resilience.

-Ceferino has led international teams with environmental, civil, and electrical engineers and researchers in public health and also worked with the World Bank to study the risks of the housing, school, electricity, and hospital infrastructure to natural hazards in the United States, Nepal, Pakistan, Uzbekistan, the Kyrgyz Republic, and Peru.
-Ceferino also conducts post-disaster reconnaissance after multiple disasters, e.g., the 2016 Ecuador Earthquake, the 2022 Ian Hurricane, and the 2023 Turkey-Syria Earthquake.
+Ceferino has led international teams of environmental, civil, and electrical engineers, as well as researchers in public health.
+He has also worked with the World Bank to study risks to housing, school, electricity, and hospital infrastructure from natural hazards in the United States, Nepal, Pakistan, Uzbekistan, the Kyrgyz Republic, and Peru.
+Ceferino has also conducted post-disaster reconnaissance after multiple disasters, including the 2016 Ecuador Earthquake, Hurricane Ian in 2022, and the 2023 Turkey-Syria Earthquake.

-Previously, Ceferino was an Assistant professor at New York University from 2021 to 2023 in the Civil and Urban Engineering Department and the Center for Urban Science and Progress.
-Before, Ceferino was a Distinguished Postdoctoral Fellow at the Andlinger Center for Energy and the Environment at Princeton University.
+Ceferino is a recipient of the NSF CAREER Award and the 2026 Hellman Fellows Award.
+Previously, he was an Assistant Professor in the Civil and Urban Engineering Department and the Center for Urban Science and Progress at New York University from 2021 to 2023.
+Before that, he was a Distinguished Postdoctoral Fellow at the Andlinger Center for Energy and the Environment at Princeton University.

 Education